-The RSSI is based on a successive compression, log amplifier architecture following the analog channel filter.
+The RSSI is based on a successive compression, log-amp architecture following the analog channel filter.
 The analog RSSI level is digitized by an 8-bit SAR ADC for user readback and for use by the digital AGC controller.

-The ADF7023-J has three RSSI measurement functions that support a wide range of applications.
+The ADF7023 has a total of four RSSI measurement functions that support a wide range of applications.
 These functions can be used to implement carrier sense (CS) or clear channel assessment (CCA).
 In packet mode, the RSSI is automatically recorded in MCR memory and is available for user readback after receipt of a packet.

-Table 36 details the three RSSI measurement methods.
+Table 36 details the four RSSI measurement methods.